cuaudrup/TFM-Project-Retail-DS-Market/Task_1_Global_Analysis.md

 Image region

-In terms of analysis by branch, we have the following.
+In terms of analysis by store, we have the following.

 In Boston, we found three stores with very similar sales percentages: